View all Standards for Alberta, Canada

-Students will explore nonverbal communication through movement, body language, simple mime, and storytelling.
-They will learn the specific art of pantomime through hand position, tension, follow-through, and action/reaction/interaction with objects through warmup games and exercises.
+In this unit, students will explore nonverbal communication: first, through body language and gesture, and then through the specific art of pantomime.
+Students will learn hand position, tension, follow-through, and action/reaction/interaction with objects through warm-up games and exercises.
+The unit culminates in a two-person pantomime performance.

 Students sharpen their listening and reaction skills through improv games, exercises, and scenes.
-They will learn 5 specific guidelines to apply to their improvisation: accept the offer, bring information to the scene, make active choices, make your partner look good, and don’t force the humour.
+They will learn five specific guidelines to apply to their improvisation: accept the offer, bring information to the scene, make active choices, make your partner look good, and don’t force the humour.

 There are so many different ways to approach a unit on improvisation.
 Keep in mind that you will have students who are really excited about this unit and some students who dread it.
-It’s best to start with low risk games and exercises and then build up to higher risk ones.
-Low risk games in this situation mean partnered interactions that aren’t shared with the whole class.
-Teachers can also refer to the Pacing Guide for more details and ways to supplement with other DTA materials.
+It’s best to start with low-risk games and exercises and then build up to higher-risk ones.
+Low-risk games in this situation mean partnered interactions that aren’t shared with the whole class.

-Students are introduced to, analyze, and explore the history, characters, and style of Commedia dell’arte.
-Commedia Dell’Arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
+Students will discover, analyze, and explore the history, characters, and style of commedia dell’arte.

+Commedia dell’arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
 In this unit, we’re going to focus on three main aspects:

 Help…It’s all Greek to me!
 Join Angel Borths in this unit that uses a modern adaptation of the Ancient Greek play Antigone to introduce Middle School students to Ancient Greek Theatre.